brenton-j-andrews/members_club/README.md

 #### Todo

-Form validators return hexidecimal for special characters rather than treating them like normal chars.
+- Form validators return hexidecimal for special characters rather than treating them like normal chars.
-Add timestamps to each message.
+- Add timestamps to each message.
 Experimented with moment.js and Pug but never wrapped it up.
-Probably some other stuff...
+- Give users the ability to have custom avatars.